truemail-rb/truemail/README.md

     $ gem install truemail

-## Email Verification Methods
+## Email Validation Methods

-Email verification is a tricky thing to do properly.
-There are a number of different ways to verify an email address, and all of them may be appropriate for your use case or not.
-All checking mechanisms conform to best practices, and provide confident verification.
+Email validation is a tricky thing to do properly.
+There are a number of different ways to validate an email address.
+All checking mechanisms conform to best practices, and provide confident validation.

 **Syntax Checking**: This checks the email addresses via regex pattern.